devoteamgcloud/dgc-learning-path-data-template/__materials__/chapter_03.md

 #### Deployment with Terraform

-Then, when you are confortable with Cloud Function, you have to create the Terraform deployement of the Cloud Function in the `iac/cloud_functions.tf` file.
+Then, when you are comfortable with Cloud Function, you have to create the Terraform deployment of the Cloud Function in the `iac/cloud_functions.tf` file.
 Go to the Codelab [Deploy Cloud Functions on GCP with Terraform](https://codelabs.devoteamgcloud.com/codelabs/cloud_function_terraform/index.html).